Prerequisite: Python version 3.11 or higher.

 Parallel execution - Advanced

 A single instance of the JobRunner is used to process each compatible job, by default this happens synchronously (ie. the next job will start after the end of the previous job).
+It is possible to configure the runner to run the jobs in parallel by callingself.setRunInParallel(True)

 inside the init